The Guide to Buying Disability Insurance for Self Employed People

 Purchasing disability insurance for self employed individuals can be a challenge.

 The simplest way to protect against this potential situation is to purchase individual disability insurance.
-Disability insurance for self employed people can cover your personal needs, or if you’re in a situation where you have overhead or a partner, it can protect your business interest.
+Disability insurance for self employed people can cover your personal needs, or if you’re in a situation where you have overheads or a partner, it can protect your business interest.

-Nearly every carrier will ask you a host of intrusive questions.
+Nearly every carrier will ask you a whole host of intrusive questions.
 They normally start with ones like this:

 - Are you working from home?

 - What was your net income over the last 2 years?